Est. 1995 50+ Jurisdictions Trusted Worldwide

 In which countries does ShelfCompanies24 operate?

 We maintain pre-formed shelf companies and active formation services in 56 jurisdictions across Europe (Poland, Germany, UK, Netherlands, Cyprus, Malta and 22 others), Caribbean offshore (BVI, Cayman, Bahamas, Belize, Nevis, Antigua), Channel Islands (Jersey, Guernsey, Isle of Man), Asia-Pacific (Hong Kong, Singapore, UAE, Australia, New Zealand), North America (USA, Delaware, Canada), and Africa/Indian Ocean (Mauritius, Seychelles).
-The full list with current pricing and timeline is on our Jurisdictions page.
+The full list with timelines and structure options is on our Jurisdictions page.
 If you do not see your target country, ask — we can usually arrange formation in any OECD or recognised offshore jurisdiction through our network.

 What ongoing services do you provide after the company is sold?

 We are a one-stop shop.
-After the sale we handle: registered office and mail forwarding (year 1 included in the price), accounting and tax filings (retainer-based), VAT/sales-tax registration and periodic returns where applicable, payroll for any employed staff, beneficial-owner-register maintenance, annual financial-statement preparation and filing, statutory return filings, transfer-pricing documentation for international groups, sector-specific licensing applications, and corporate-secretarial work (director changes, share transfers, name changes, address changes, share-capital adjustments).
+After the sale we handle: registered office and mail forwarding, accounting and tax filings, VAT/sales-tax registration and periodic returns where applicable, payroll for any employed staff, beneficial-owner-register maintenance, annual financial-statement preparation and filing, statutory return filings, transfer-pricing documentation for international groups, sector-specific licensing applications, and corporate-secretarial work (director changes, share transfers, name changes, address changes, share-capital adjustments).
 When the time comes, we also handle voluntary dissolution or sale of the company.
-Annual cost depends on jurisdiction and activity level — typically EUR 1,500-12,000 per year all-in.

 Latest News